alastair87-cyf/fundamentals-course/about-this-course/graduation/selection-process.md

 ### Process

-The aim of the selection is to find the people who are obviously not ready to join the course.
-Broadly, if it a trainee has completed all of the coursework and been responsive to working then they will likely be a good fit for the course.
+If you show commitment by completing coursework and asking for help when you need it, then we will know you are ready for the Full Stack course

 #### Coursework & Attendance Pass